SabanaBandopadhyay/autonomous-finOps-governance-platform-for-multi-cloud-enterprises/README.md

 🔁 End-to-End Workflow

-this platform doesn’t just tick boxes—it runs on a live feedback loop.
+It doesnot just tick boxes—it runs on a live feedback loop.
 Spot a spike or an inefficiency?
 The system jumps in: it detects the blip, kicks off analysis, builds context using historical data and resource ownership, and figures out what went wrong.
 If the issue’s just a random hiccup, it gets routed to the right team.
 If it’s something deeper, the workflow escalates.

 You get fast answers: who owns the problem, how bad it is, and what to do about it.
 Everything plugs into tools teams already use, like Jira, so issues get tracked from end to end.